hamidreza01/captcha.js/README.md

 ## Final sentence :‌

-If you have problems or suggestions, also this module will be updated from time to time for security reasons, so don't forget to update
+this module will be updated from time to time for security reasons, so don't forget to update